AnthonyDiGirolamo/heliopause.love2d/README.md

-## heliopause fo the love2d framework
+## heliopause for the love2d framework

 To get up and running on an android device: